microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 In multi-master systems, the data direction of the SPI master is configured as an input.
 This avoids contention on the slave select pin.
 As an input, it is normally high via an external pull-up.
-Either SPI master can temporarily configure its slave select as an output and driver the slave select line low.
+Either SPI master can temporarily configure its slave select as an output and drive the slave select line low.

 When one master switches direction to output and drives the pin low, the other master is automatically changed to a SPI slave.
 After communication is over, the